MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/preview.md

 - Are fully supported by Microsoft.
 - May only be available in selected geographic regions or cloud environments.
 For example, the feature may not exist in the government cloud.
 - Individual features in preview may have more usage and support restrictions.
 If so, this information is typically noted in the feature documentation.
-- The preview versions are provided with a standard support level, and can be used for production workloads.
+- The preview versions are provided with a standard support level, and can be used for production environments.